 - DPhil associate, University of Oxford China Centre

-Dissertation: "A pile of filth": hygiene politics and Chinese art, 1979–c.2012 | supervised by J. P. ParkKrasis Junior Teaching Fellow | Ashmolean Museum, Hilary Term - Trinity Term 2022Wadham College, University of Oxford
+Dissertation: "A pile of filth": hygiene politics and art in China, 1979–c.2012 | supervised by J. P. ParkKrasis Junior Teaching Fellow | Ashmolean Museum, Hilary Term - Trinity Term 2022Wadham College, University of Oxford

 MSt History of Art and Visual Culture, 2020 - 2021, Distinction